Myths of Nuclear Graphite in World War II, with Original Translations: Translations

-The diffusion length for pure carbon is calculated with the corrected $\sigma_a$ according to (2) [Eq.(\ref{eq:bothe44-2})] to be $\ell = 40$ cm or:
+The diffusion length for pure carbon is calculated to be $\ell = 40$~cm according to (2) [Eq.(\ref{eq:bothe44-2})] with the corrected $\sigma_a$, or:

-There is still a small possibility that not all impurities, such as tiny amounts of boron, were captured with the ash, although during ashing, the high temperature to which the material was already exposed during the manufacturing process was not nearly reached.
-The specified absorption cross section could therefore be rather too high, the diffusion length rather too small.
+There is still a small possibility that not all impurities, such as tiny amounts of boron, were captured with the ash, although incineration did not nearly reach the high temperature to which the material was already exposed during the manufacturing process.
+The specified absorption cross section could therefore be rather too high and thus the diffusion length rather too small.

 Frisch, Halban, and Koch (\textit{Royal Danish Academy of Sciences} XV, No. 10, 1937) have found, according to a fundamentally different method, an upper limit of $10^{-26}$ cm$^2$ for the absorption cross section of the C nucleus.
 This is in agreement with our result.